 The only way one can prevent GTD is to not get pregnant.
 If you have had a molar pregnancy it does not affect your chances to be pregnant again but it is best that you consult with your doctor to mention when it is safe to do so as your HCG levels must fall back to normal.

-For more details on Molar pregnancy and Gestational Trophoblastic Disease, kindly contact us.
+For more details, kindly contact us.